rust-lang/cargo/src/doc/contrib/src/process/unstable.md

 Every unstable feature should have a section added to the [unstable chapter] describing how to use the feature.
+This can also serve as a place for the final documentation to live until its stabilized.

 [unstable chapter]: https://github.com/rust-lang/cargo/blob/master/src/doc/src/reference/unstable.md